vesoft-inc/nebula/docs/manual-EN/statement-syntax/data-manipulation-statements/go-syntax.md

 <edge_type_list>
    edge_type [, edge_type ...]
+   * # `*` will select all the available edge types

 <return_list>
     <col_name> [AS <col_alias>] [, <col_name> [AS <col_alias>] ...]
 ```

-* <node_list> is either a list of node's vid separated by comma(,), or a special place holder `$-.id` (see `PIPE` syntax).
+* <node_list> is either a list of node's vid separated by comma(,), or a special place holder `$-.id` (refer `PIPE` syntax).
 * <edge_type_list> is a list of edge types which graph traversal can go through.
-* WHERE <filter_list> specify the logical conditions that must satisfy to be selected.
+* WHERE <filter_list> extracts only those results that fulfill the specified conditions.
 WHERE-syntax can be conditions for src-vertex, the edges, and dst-vertex.
 The logical AND, OR, NOT are also supported. see WHERE-syntax for more information.
-* YIELD [DISTINCT] <return_list> statement returns the result in column format and rename as an alias name. see `YIELD`-syntax for more information.
-The `DISTINCT`-syntax works the same as SQL.
+* YIELD [DISTINCT] <return_list> statement returns the result in column format and rename as an alias name.
+See `YIELD`-syntax for more information.
+The `DISTINCT` syntax works the same as SQL.

 ### Examples